Liziye725/test_website_o_robotics/README.md

-git checkout main      # Switch to the main branch git pull origin main   # Pull the latest changes in the main branch git merge Li           # Merge your branch git push origin Li     # Push the updated to your branch
+git checkout main      # Switch to the main branch git pull origin main   # Pull the latest changes in the main branch git merge Li           # Merge your branch git push origin main     # Push the updated to main branch
 ```

 ## If you work directly on main branch